stormpath/stormpath-express-react-example/README.md

 The application should now be running in your browser at [http://localhost:3000](http://localhost:3000).

-You can get your API Keys and Application HREF from the [Stormpath Admin Console][].

 ## Support

 We're here to help if you get stuck.
-There are several ways that you an get in touch with a member of our team:
+There are several ways that you can get in touch with a member of our team:

 * Send an email to [support@stormpath.com](mailto:support@stormpath.com)
 * Open a Github Issue on this repository.